FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 </details>

 #### Nginx
-Nginx requires an additional patch applied and plugin compiled to enable `HTTP_CONNECT`: [ngx_http_proxy_connect_module](https://github.com/chobits/ngx_http_proxy_connect_module).
+Nginx requires an additional patch applied and module compiled to enable `HTTP_CONNECT`: [ngx_http_proxy_connect_module](https://github.com/chobits/ngx_http_proxy_connect_module).
 Luckily, support goes way back to Nginx `1.4` in 2013 and the patch has remained identical for every version since `1.21.1` in 2021.
 Build steps are minimal and described on the GitHub page.

 After the module is in nginx, you can simply insert `proxy_connect` at the server-block level (or higher).
 ```nginx